 Tip: Click the ‘Advanced’ button below the chart to access technical indicators and oscillators.
 Click ‘Reset’ to start over.

-Below are today’s live platinum spot prices compared to January 2021’s year opening price in the most popular measurement units:
+Below are today’s live platinum spot prices compared to January 2022’s year opening price in the most common measurement units:

 Live platinum prices can be confusing if you don’t know what the price represents.
 The term “spot platinum price” may be unheard of for many platinum speculators, and that’s a problem.